 The Pageant of the Masters has lost none of its appeal over the years since it began in 1932.
-Every summer, audiences flock to see recreations of original art pieces.
-It isn't as boring as it sounds, though.
+Every summer, audiences flock to see re-creations of original paintings.
+What's so unusual about that, you're probably wondering.
 The twist is that real people pose to look exactly like their counterparts in those works of art.
 And the wonder of it as good as any film's special effects: those three-dimensional people look as flat as any painter's canvas.

 During a 90-minute performance, about 20 art works go on display.
 A professional orchestra playing an original score provides the background music.

-Smoking, cameras, audio recorders and babies-in-arms are not permitted.
+Smoking, cameras, audio recorders and children less than four years old are not admitted.

 Festival of Arts